Emergency cat food: The human foods cats can eat

 Alcohol – Wine, beer and other alcohol can be toxic, and even deadly, for to your cat.
 Logically, all foods or drinks containing even a small amount of alcohol are bad for cats.
 Alcohol is rapidly adsorbed into the cat’s bloodstream and just a drop can cause dangerous declines in blood sugar, blood pressure and body temperature, with the effects being even worse in smaller breeds.

-Avocados – Although super healthy for us humans, avocado contains persin, which is known to give cats an upset stomach, while ingestion of the pip can potentially cause an obstruction in the digestive tract, which can be fatal.
+Avocados – Although super healthy for us humans, avocado contains persin, which is known to give cats an upset stomach.
+Ingestion of the pip can potentially cause an obstruction in the digestive tract, which can be fatal.

 Bread dough and yeast – While cats can eat baked bread in moderation, raw dough made with yeast causes gastric dilation (expansion in the stomach) and the fermentation of the yeast creates ethanol (alcohol) which is absorbed into the blood stream.